The $B^+ \to K^+ \nu \bar \nu$ decay as a search for the QCD axion

+\noi We introduce a model-independent framework to reinterpret Belle~II results using only public data, analytically reconstructing the mapping between true and reconstructed kinematic variables within the statistically dominant Inclusive Tagging Analysis.
+This enables rare-decay measurements to probe light invisible particles---such as the QCD axion or axion-like particles, collectively denoted $a$---without relying on internal simulations.
+Applying the method to $B^+ \! \to \!
+K^+ \nu \bar\nu$ yields the strongest bound on the branching fraction for $B^+ \! \to \!
+K^+ a$, improving existing limits by about a factor of nine and constraining the axion's fundamental flavour-changing coupling to $b$ and $s$ quarks.
+The approach establishes $B^+ \! \to \!
+K^+ \nu \bar\nu$ as a dual probe---simultaneously testing short-distance new physics and light invisible states, the two probes working independently to an excellent approximation---and provides a general strategy for model-independent reinterpretation of collider data.

-\bof{Introduction} Spin-zero, odd-parity particles below the GeV scale—collectively known as axions or axion-like particles (ALPs)—are hypothetical states actively sought through laboratory experiments~\cite{Irastorza:2018dyq,Lanfranchi:2020crw,Sikivie:2020zpn}, astrophysical data~\cite{Raffelt:1990yz,Raffelt:2006cw,Caputo:2024oqc}, cosmological probes~\cite{Marsh:2015xka}, and theoretical studies~\cite{Kim:2008hd,DiLuzio:2020wdo,Choi:2020rgn}.
-A central focus of this research domain is the ``invisible'' \cite{Kim:1979if,Shifman:1979if,Dine:1981rt,Zhitnitsky:1980tq} QCD axion~\cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj}, henceforth {\em the} axion, which elegantly solves the strong-$CP$ problem—the unexplained suppression of a $CP$-violating QCD term.
-Given the extreme suppression, $O(10^{-10})$, neither coincidence nor anthropic reasoning provides a satisfactory explanation~\cite{Ubaldi:2008nf,Dine:2018glh}.
-The axion also offers a viable Dark Matter candidate~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}.
-Unlike generic ALPs, its mass $m_a$ and decay constant $f_a$ are linked: smaller $m_a$ implies weaker couplings, scaling as $1/f_a$.
+\bof{Introduction} Axions and axion-like particles (ALPs) are hypothetical light, spinless, pseudoscalar states actively sought through laboratory experiments~\cite{Irastorza:2018dyq,Lanfranchi:2020crw,Sikivie:2020zpn}, astrophysical observations~\cite{Raffelt:1990yz,Raffelt:2006cw,Caputo:2024oqc}, cosmological probes~\cite{Marsh:2015xka}, and theoretical studies~\cite{Kim:2008hd,DiLuzio:2020wdo,Choi:2020rgn}.
+A central target is the ``invisible'' \cite{Kim:1979if,Shifman:1979if,Dine:1981rt,Zhitnitsky:1980tq} QCD axion~\cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj}, henceforth {\em the} axion, which elegantly solves the strong-$CP$ problem---the unexplained suppression of a $CP$-violating QCD term.
+Given the extreme smallness of this term, $O(10^{-10})$, neither coincidence nor anthropic reasoning offers a satisfactory explanation~\cite{Ubaldi:2008nf,Dine:2018glh}.
+The axion is also a viable dark-matter candidate~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}.
+Throughout this paper we denote the QCD axion or a generic ALP as~$a$.
+Unlike generic ALPs, the QCD-axion's mass $m_a$ and decay constant $f_a$ are linked: a lighter QCD axion necessarily couples more weakly---its interactions scaling as $1/f_a$.

-Existing bounds indicate that $m_a$ must be several orders of magnitude below the pion mass~\cite{DiLuzio:2020wdo}.
-Yet this small mass also opens the possibility that axions could be copiously produced at high-intensity colliders, without having to resort to high energies.
-One can consider decays of $K$, $D$, and $B$ mesons, or even the baryonic counterparts, decaying to fully reconstructible final states, plus the axion, which is assumed to escape without decay nor interaction within the detector volume.
-This represents the most general and conservative scenario.

-Since the QCD axion manifests as an energy and momentum imbalance---equal in magnitude, as the axion has negligible mass with respect to the lightest physical scale of the decay---it is crucial that the remaining final-state particles be reconstructible with high precision.
-Moreover, the identity and momentum of the decaying hadron must be accurately known to better control the many backgrounds involving elusive particles that can mimic the axion.